Labor without an epidural - what other options do you have?

 Related videos

-Epidural in childbirth — 5 things you must know before
+Epidural - 5 things you need to know before labor

 What an epidural actually is, how it's placed, how much it hurts, who can't have one, and what the risks are - 5 things every expectant mother should know before going into labor.

-Anesthesia for kids — everything parents need to know before surgery
+Pediatric anesthesia - what parents need to know before surgery

-A parents' guide to general anesthesia for children — how to prepare your child at home, what happens at the moment of induction, and what the side effects look like, from a pediatric anesthesiologist's perspective.
+A parents' guide to anesthesia for children - how to prepare your child at home, what happens at the moment of induction of anesthesia, what the side effects are and what to expect.